YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

   * -20% Damage taken to self, +10% Torpedo Critical chance and +30% Torpedo Critical Damage to all DD/CL in Fleet
   * +20% Reload and Torpedo to all DD/CL in Fleet

+* Recommended Loadouts:
+  * [Optimal] 150SKC single (Manual only) or Prototype Triple 152mm Main Gun; 533mm quintuple conventional torpedoes; 40mm Quad Bofors; Oxytorp; Oxytorp
+  * [Poverty] Twin 150mm tbtsk c/36; 533mm quadruple conventional torpedoes; 40mm Quad Bofors; Toolbox; Toolbox

-- Desc: "The fox says 'torp'."
+- Desc: The fox says 'torp'.
 >As far as torpedoes are concerned, this is what peak efficiency looks like.
 Sporting three different superb torpedo buffs for whoever has any business mounting them and stellar torpedo stats+efficiency, she's a powerhouse in her own right with access to a handy damage cut (which she needs, considering her abysmal HP pool) and an uncharacteristically good barrage.
 With no real weakness to speak of, her one significant flaw is not being able to bolster CA torpedoes - you'll want to look elsewhere for that.